-Art.
+- Art.
 3. Any game which cannot be played due to inclement weather will be re-scheduled by the league commissioner.
-In the event that a team's complete season games cannot be played due to an insufficient number of Rain Days, the team's record will be based on the number of actual games played.
+In the event that a team's complete season games cannot be played due to an insufficient number of Rain Days, the team's record will be based on the number of actual games played. - Art.
+4. The initial house schedule will not have house games scheduled on Sunday mornings or Wednesday evenings.
+Travel coaches should schedule all games and practices on Sunday mornings or Wednesday evenings.
+Any conflicts between house and travel schedules will be resolved based on the following guidelines: - Sunday morning and Wednesday evening travel games and practices have priority over house team games and practices.
+Travel coaches should schedule any Sunday morning games such that games conclude in time for players to arrive on time to Sunday afternoon house games. - House practices have priority over travel practices at all times other than Sunday mornings and Wednesday evenings.